-Trusses must not be modified on site in any way without first seeking advice from a trained software user (TSU) or a
+Trusses must not be modified on site in any way without first seeking advice from a trained software user (TSU) or a suitably qualified engineer who provides instructions in writing that the modification can be carried out.

 16.1.
 Correct direction of ENDUROFLOORTM chord profile